fabi200123/canonical-openstack-docs/how-to/misc/bootstrap-highly-available-juju-controller-on-top-of-a-lxd-cluster.rst

 .. code-block :: text

+   Installing LXD snap, please be patient.
-   Would you like to use LXD clustering? (yes/no) [default=no]: yes What IP address or DNS name should be used to reach this server? [default=172.16.1.101]: 172.16.1.101 Are you joining an existing cluster? (yes/no) [default=no]: no What member name should be used to identify this server in the cluster? [default=cloud-1]: cloud-1 Do you want to configure a new local storage pool? (yes/no) [default=yes]: yes Name of the storage backend to use (btrfs, dir, lvm, zfs) [default=zfs]: zfs Create a new ZFS pool? (yes/no) [default=yes]: yes Would you like to use an existing empty block device (e.g. a disk or partition)? (yes/no) [default=no]: no Size in GiB of the new loop device (1GiB minimum) [default=30GiB]: 30GiB Do you want to configure a new remote storage pool? (yes/no) [default=no]: no Would you like to connect to a MAAS server? (yes/no) [default=no]: no Would you like to configure LXD to use an existing bridge or host interface? (yes/no) [default=no]: yes Name of the existing bridge or host interface: br0 Would you like stale cached images to be updated automatically? (yes/no) [default=yes]: yes Would you like a YAML "lxd init" preseed to be printed? (yes/no) [default=no]: no
+   Would you like to use LXD clustering? (yes/no) [default=no]: yes What IP address or DNS name should be used to reach this server? [default=172.16.1.101]: 172.16.1.101 Are you joining an existing cluster? (yes/no) [default=no]: no What member name should be used to identify this server in the cluster? [default=cloud-1]: cloud-1 Do you want to configure a new local storage pool? (yes/no) [default=yes]: yes Name of the storage backend to use (zfs, btrfs, dir, lvm) [default=zfs]: zfs Create a new ZFS pool? (yes/no) [default=yes]: yes Would you like to use an existing empty block device (e.g. a disk or partition)? (yes/no) [default=no]: no Size in GiB of the new loop device (1GiB minimum) [default=30GiB]: 30GiB Do you want to configure a new remote storage pool? (yes/no) [default=no]: no Would you like to connect to a MAAS server? (yes/no) [default=no]: no Would you like to configure LXD to use an existing bridge or host interface? (yes/no) [default=no]: no Would you like to create a new Fan overlay network? (yes/no) [default=yes]: yes What subnet should be used as the Fan underlay? [default=auto]: auto Would you like stale cached images to be updated automatically? (yes/no) [default=yes]: yes Would you like a YAML "lxd init" preseed to be printed? (yes/no) [default=no]: no